WPI at ASEE 2024

 Students working in WPI Makerspace

 Worcester Polytechnic Institute (WPI), a purpose-driven community of educators and researchers, has been the global leader in project-based STEM education for over 50 years.
 Making an impact on higher education and the world, WPI prepares confident, competent problem solvers through a project-based curriculum that immerses students in authentic, real-world experiences.
-Join us at the 2024 ASEE Annual Conference in Portland Oregon, June 23-26, to learn how WPI is using a project-based, interdisciplinary approach to science, technology, engineering and math (STEM) to educate the next generation of changemakers,
+At the 2024 ASEE Annual Conference in Portland Oregon, June 23-26, experts shared how WPI is using a project-based, interdisciplinary approach to science, technology, engineering, and math (STEM) to educate the next generation of changemakers.

-Stop by our booth, #920, to talk to our experts about the sessions below, and to learn how educators everywhere can apply this versatile and powerful approach to teaching to guide learners to turn ideas into action.
+We want to thank everyone who stopped by the WPI booth to connect and collaborate on how educators everywhere can apply this versatile and powerful approach to teaching to guide learners to turn ideas into action.

-Learn more about our sessions, resources, and institutional newsletters below.
+Learn more from the conference papers, PBL resources, and WPI's institutional newsletters below.

-Hear from WPI experts at more than a dozen sessions at the conference on how project-based learning impacts engineering education.
+Read conference papers from WPI experts who presented at more than a dozen sessions at ASEE on how project-based learning impacts engineering education.

 Capstone Projects for Self-Efficacy, Skills, and Successful Careers